-Last updated on March 27, 2023
+Last updated on January 13, 2025

-5 Ways to Incorporate Estate Planning Into Your 2023 New Year’s Resolution
+5 Ways to Incorporate Estate Planning Into Your 2025 New Year’s Resolution

-Most of them center around bettering our own, not our family’s, well-being.
+Most of them center around bettering our own, not our family’s well-being.

 If you’re hoping to make a New Year’s resolution that will benefit your loved ones this year, consider incorporating estate planning into your resolution goals.
 Even if you don’t think you have a lot of assets, it’s still important to have a plan in place to make things easier for your loved ones.
 Estate planning can also help you skip the probate process and minimize the amount of taxes that your beneficiaries may have to pay on your estate.